efe Consultants

 Polarization Index (PI)

-< 2.0 indicates deterioration of the insulation
+A polarization index (PI) value of less than 2.0 indicates deterioration of insulation

 Excitation Current Test